trilitech/tezos-developer-docs/src/pages/tutorials/create-an-nft/index.md

    The resulting file, named `tznft.config`, contains information about the Tezos networks that are available for you to work with, including the [Ghostnet](https://teztnets.xyz/ghostnet-about) test network and the local sandbox that you set up in the next steps.
    The `tznft` tool requires this file, so the commands in the following steps work only from the directory that you ran `tznft init` in.

-4. Check that the default active network is "sandbox":
+4. Check that the default active network is "sandbox:"

    ```bash
    tznft show-network